 For some groups it is simply too much material to cover.
 The curriculum is designed to be flexible to best meet the needs of a given group.
 If you find you are running out of time:

-- If participants are able to attend, consider holding a 7th class so you can still cover all of the material in the curriculum.
-Let HFVT know if you do this, and continue to take attendance on the Attendance Sheet for this 7th class.
+If participants are able to attend, consider holding a 7th class so you can still cover all of the material in the curriculum.